apache/tajo/tajo-docs/src/main/sphinx/functions/string_func_and_operators.rst

     select encode('123\\000\\001', 'base64');
     > MTIzXDAwMFwwMDE=

-.. function:: initcap (string text)
+.. function:: initcap (string TEXT)

   Convert the first letter of each word to upper case and the rest to lower case.

   :param string: input string
-  :rtype: text
+  :rtype: TEXT
   :example:

   .. code-block:: sql